 Level 1: Actions that require immediate removal from the library premises

-- Persons who deface or mutilate any library property shall be immediately removed from the library.
-It is the policy of the Board that such persons be prosecuted under appropriate statutes.
+- Persons who deface or mutilate any library property shall be immediately suspended from the library.
+It is the policy of the Board that such Persons be prosecuted under appropriate statutes.
 This especially applies to anyone guilty of defacing or mutilating books, periodicals, or other collections.

-- Persons carrying any weapon may not enter the library and shall be immediately removed and it is the policy of the Board that such persons be prosecuted.
-The only exception is for people in possession of a concealed handgun license recognized by the State of Arkansas.
+- Persons carrying any weapon may not enter the library and shall be immediately removed and it is the policy of the Board that such Persons be prosecuted.
+The only exception is for Persons in possession of an enhanced concealed handgun license recognized by the State of Arkansas.

-- Persons who urinate or defecate anywhere on the premises other than authorized restrooms shall be immediately removed from the library and may be charged under appropriate ordinances, statutes, etc.
+- Persons who urinate or defecate anywhere on the premises other than authorized restrooms shall be immediately suspended from the library and may be charged under appropriate ordinances, statutes, etc.

-- Persons engaged in sexual conduct or lewd behavior shall be immediately removed from the library and may be charged under appropriate ordinances, statutes, etc.
+- Persons engaged in sexual conduct or lewd behavior shall be immediately suspended from the library and may be charged under appropriate

 - Persons engaged in fighting, abusive language, or other aggressive behavior shall be suspended from the library and may be charged under appropriate ordinances, statutes, etc.

-- Patrons whose bodily hygiene is offensive so as to constitute a nuisance to other persons shall be required to leave the building.
+- Persons whose bodily hygiene is offensive so as to constitute a nuisance to others shall be required to leave the building.
 They may reenter the library when they have eliminated the nuisance caused by their hygiene.

 Level 2: Actions that require a written copy of the rules and/or verbal warning, but if repeated are subject to further action